-They were called "people of color" and a glance at their clothing would immediately identify wearers as bonded (dressed either as house servants or field hands), or free (dressed in the attire of 'free people").
-Nevertheless, all "people of color" during the Civil War years had an interest in the outcome of the War Between the States.
+They were called "people of color," and a glance at their clothing would immediately identify wearers as bonded (dressed either as house servants or field hands), or free (dressed in the attire of 'free people").
+Nevertheless, all "people of color" during the Civil War years had an interest in the outcome of the war.

 Hundreds of thousands from both groups gave service to the Union during the four-year conflict.
-On Saturday morning, February 16, 2008 at 11:00 a.m., a group of African-American Civiil War reenactors will appear on stage in a program under the Ball Tent at Olustee, the site of the largest Civil War battle fought in Florida.
+On Saturday, a group of African-American Civil War reenactors will appear on stage in a program under the ball tent at Olustee.
 They will tell about how "people of color" participated in the greatest single event in America history.

 The theme of the program is How "People of Color" served in the Civil War.
 All in attendance at the program will see and hear facts concerning both military and non-combative service.